anthonysavchenko/Library/http/osi_model_from_wikipedia/synopsis.md

 * Medium access control (MAC) layer - responsible for controlling how devices in a network gain access to a medium and permission to transmit data.
 * Logical link control (LLC) layer - responsible for identifying and encapsulating network layer protocols, and controls error checking and frame synchronization.

 The local network addresses used in IEEE 802 networks are called media access control (MAC) addresses.
-MAC address is intendded as a unique serial number.
+MAC address is intended as a unique serial number.
 MAC addresses are typicaly assigned to network interface hardware at the time of manufacture.
 The most significant part of the address identifies the manufacturer, who assign the remainder of the address, thus provide a potentially unique address.

 In programming data link layer is represented with a network adapter driver.